axjasf/GoogleClassroomMassAssignmentCreator/README.md

 - Future-dated assignments are created as drafts
 - All assignments are due at 23:59 on their due date
 - All assignments are scheduled to publish at 00:01 on their scheduled date
+- The renaming script will skip assignments that already have the specified prefix

 ## Contributing